Marks of the Church (Protestantism)

+The Baptist Orthodox Creed defines the True Church in Article 30:

 Louis Berkhof notes that Reformed theologians have differed as to the number of marks: Theodore Beza spoke of only one (preaching), John Calvin and Heinrich Bullinger spoke of two (preaching and sacraments), while Peter Martyr and Zacharias Ursinus spoke of three – preaching, sacraments and discipline.
 Nevertheless, Edmund Clowney points out that Calvin "included discipline in the proper observance of the sacraments."
 Albert Mohler calls church discipline the "missing mark" of the church.